Travelling Surgical Society of Great Britain and Northern Ireland

-The current membership consists of about fifty surgeons of whom thirty are in active practice.
-The society has always maintained strong links to military surgery.
+The current membership consists of about thirty surgeons of whom twenty are in active practice.
+The society has always maintained strong links to military surgery Several of the active members are Professors of Surgery, demonstrating that we place great emphasis on academic content in our meetings.

 "Travel is fatal to prejudice, bigotry and narrow-mindedness.
-Broad, whole some, charitable views cannot be acquired by vegetating in one little corner of the earth"
+Broad, wholesome, charitable views cannot be acquired by vegetating in one little corner of the earth"

 Mark Twain